dcruzjanice/ML-projects/README.md

 # ML-projects

-This repository contains a collection of basic machine learning projects covering various topics.
+Learning machine learning through projects covering various topics.
 Each project is designed to provide a hands-on understanding of different machine learning concepts and techniques.

 ## Topics